Intelligence

 The two ways to find what you need in the knowledge base is to:

-- Use the search bar embedded in the header.
-It’s accessible from any page of the Intelligence Center and enables a quick search in the database.
+- Use the search bar embedded in the menu.
+It’s accessible from any page of the app and enables a quick search in the database.

 - Click